wstrange/firebase_dart_ui/README.md

 # open localhost:8080
 ```

-To use your our own firebase project to test, you must edit main.dart and
+To use your our own Firebase project to test, you must edit main.dart and
 enter in your project credentials.
 Also edit example/.firebaserc and enter your project name.

 Build and deploy the example:

 ```